Skip to main content

 • MQTT expects each client to configure its session settings, which is difficult and expensive.

-4. It efficiently retrieves messages in batches.
+4. The MQ API efficiently retrieves messages in batches.

 • MQTT pushes messages one at a time.

 • MQTT pushes messages as soon as they are published.
+This requires you to write more complex asynchronous code.

-6. It simplifies and standardizes security.
+6. The MQ API simplifies and standardizes security.

 • The MQTT 3.1 and 5 specifications leave security largely undefined, making security prone to misconfiguration and creating security incompatibilities across brokers.

-7. It works through firewalls.
+7. The MQ API works through firewalls.

-• Some organization's security policies reject MQTT from passing through their firewalls.
+• Some organizations' security policies reject MQTT from passing through their firewalls.

 • Browser-based applications cannot directly use MQTT, but they can upgrade HTTPS to WSS and tunnel MQTT over WSS to a broker that supports this capability.